forwardemail/forwardemail.net/README.md

    > Replace `IPV4_GOES_HERE` with IPv4 address, `IPV6_GOES_HERE` with IPv6 address, `IPV6_GATEWAY` with IPv6 gateway, and `IPV4_GATEWAY` with IPV4 gateway:

+   > For a comparison of `802.3ad` and other parameter mode values such as `balance-rr`, [please see this article on ServerFault](https://serverfault.com/a/481271).

    ```sh
    # This is the network config written by 'subiquity'
    network: